 The above options are affordable and effective.
 If you are having a hard time narrowing down the options, I would recommend the Body Glove Paddle Pals if you are looking for a swimming device with armbands.

-For a swim vest, I would recommend the Konfidence Children’s Swim Jacket or the Speedo Kids Begin to Swim vest.
+Kids who are becoming confident in the water and are ready to learn to swim would benefit from a swim vest.
+I recommend the Konfidence Children’s Swim Jacket or the Speedo Kids Begin to Swim vest.
 Have a splashing time with your kids at the pool or beach!
 Have some recommendations on swim aids you love?
 Let me know below.